Having a curly beard is kick ass.

 Knots and tangles tend to create a problem when you try to apply beard oil, making it almost impossible to spread the oil evenly.

-Using beard comb or brush to detangle the knots may also cause damage to your beard if done aggressively.
+Using a beard comb or brush to detangle the knots may also cause damage to your beard if done aggressively.

 As a consequence, not being able to comb your beard correctly, your curly facial hair can become rough and develop split ends.

 Finally, curly beards can transfer all of the bacteria, dirt, and germs from your beard to your skin easier because they keep more hairs closer to your face.

 As a result, you can experience acne, pimples, and blackheads.